-Optional 2 Tablespoons crushed freeze dried raspberries for topping
+Optional: 2 Tablespoons crushed freeze dried raspberries for topping

 Cook, stirring constantly until the sauce has thickened.
-Then remove the raspberry sauce from the heat and whisk in the almond extract, vanilla extract, and coconut oil.
-Do your best to whisk in the oil, but don’t worry if it doesn’t completely combine.
+Then remove the raspberry sauce from the heat and whisk in the almond extract and vanilla extract.
+Carefully whisk in the oil, but don’t worry if it doesn’t completely combine.

 Strain the raspberry sauce through a fine mesh sieve, and let the seedless raspberry sauce cool until it’s barely warm, or at room temperature.
 Then place the sauce in a high powered blender.
-Start at a low speed, and work up to high speed using the tamper to keep the mixture moving in the blender.
+Blend starting on low and working up to higher speeds using the tamper to keep the mixture moving in the blender.
 Blend until the sauce is completely smooth and silky in texture.

 For the chocolate candy cup shells, melt the chocolate and coconut oil together in a double boiler over low heat, stirring as the chocolate melts.
 It’s very important not to overheat the chocolate which will cause it to be grainy in texture.

 Next set out 14-16 paper muffin liners.
 When the chocolate is smooth, spoon a small amount into the muffin liners, one at a time.
 Tilt the papers to swirl the chocolate to cover the bottom, and come up the sides about 1/2″.

 When all 16 liners have been coated, place them on a flat tray or in a muffin tin, and refrigerate until the chocolate hardens, about 10 minutes.

 Then spoon about 1 tablespoon of raspberry cream filling onto the center of each chocolate cup.
 Finally use the remaining chocolate to carefully spoon over the top of the raspberry cream filling to cover the top of the candy cup.
 Tilt each chocolate cup to cover the raspverry filling.